hashicorp/packer-plugin-googlecompute/docs/README.md

 ### Authentication

 Authenticating with Google Cloud services requires either a User Application Default Credentials, a JSON Service Account Key or an Access Token.
 These are **not** required if you are running the `googlecompute` Packer builder on Google Cloud with a properly-configured [Google Service Account](https://cloud.google.com/compute/docs/authentication).

+The following options are available for the `googlecompute` builder, the googlecompute-export`, and the `googlecompute-import`:

+@include 'lib/common/Authentication-not-required.mdx'

 #### Running locally on your workstation.